xiejw/z/c4c/README.md

 ## c4c

-A pure c implementation with zero dependency to play connect 4.
+A pure c implementation, under 1050LOC, with zero dependency to play connect 4.
 The model is trained in Python world by self-playing the game with MCTS.

 If BLAS is installed, the code leverages that to speed things up.
+This is the default option on macOs.

 ### Get Started